 In some ways, it is actually easier for law enforcement to persecute those using cryptocurrencies for illegal online transactions.
 If the police catch someone with illegal drugs, they may only be able to convict them for that particular sale or possession.
 If someone selling online gets caught, their entire history is accessible.

-The easiest way to fall afoul of the law when getting involved in Bitcoin is by failing to declare trades on your tax returns.
+The easiest way to fall foul of the law when getting involved in Bitcoin is by failing to declare trades on your tax returns.
 Statistics suggest that only a fraction of people who have made Bitcoin trades in recent years have paid the appropriate tax.
 For some people, this may be an innocent mistake as laws are still evolving.
 Cryptocurrencies are new and are simultaneously a currency, technology, and investment.
 So if you plan to trade Bitcoin, it’s vital to check the tax laws surrounding it in your country.
 Law enforcement is likewise cracking down on intentional tax evasion.

 So, the answer is no: Bitcoin is not just for drug dealers.
 It is becoming harder and harder to use it for illegal purposes.
 Provided you follow the appropriate tax laws and have nothing to hide, using Bitcoin is perfectly legal and brings with it some serious benefits.